Humphries-Lab/Lab-Manual/content/policies.md

-Until we reach that bright future where papers are no longer the de facto currency of academia, and/or where author names are solely linked to contributions like film credits, authorship will remain a tricky subject.
+Until we reach that bright future where papers are no longer the de facto currency of academia, and/or where author names are solely linked to contributions as they are in film credits, authorship will remain a tricky subject.
 Who gets their name on the paper, and where it goes on the list of authors, can cause problems.
 Our criteria are simple, and similar in spirit to the criteria of the [ICMJE] guidelines: